poolkit/Traffic-Flow-Forecasting/README.md

 # Traffic-Flow-Forecasting
-Forecast the traffic speed for a particular road for a given time period
+Forecast the traffic volume for a particular road for a given time period